7 June 2026

 on a spectrogram

 Some members of the group saw what they thought was a Beaver, so they headed off to search for it.
-When we found them again, they had seen gotten reasonable views of the Beaver.
+When we found them again, they had got reasonable views of the Beaver.